kamui/heroku_cloud_backup/README.md

     heroku config:add HCB_PROVIDER='aws' # or 'google' or 'rackspace'

-HCB_BUCKET (Defaults to "[APP NAME]-backups") - Select a bucket name to upload to.
+HCB_BUCKET (alphanumberic characters, dashes, period, underscore are allowed, between 3 and 255 characters long) - Select a bucket name to upload to.
 This the bucket or root directory that your files will be stored in.
-If the bucket doesn't exist, it will be created. **Optional**
+If the bucket doesn't exist, it will be created. **Required**

     heroku config:add HCB_BUCKET='mywebsite'